 As an organisation that works within the Children’s Hearings System, we are passionate about making a positive contribution to improving outcomes for Scotland’s infants, children and young people.

 You can read more about our core values on our website chscotland.gov.uk/about-us as well as view an introductory video to our organisation.

 We also offer a generous benefits package from hybrid working to flexi hours and a fantastic pension scheme – check out our full benefits summary chscotland.gov.uk/about-us/working-with-us.

 Diversity and Inclusion

 CHS is an equal opportunities employer.
 We encourage diversity and are committed to creating an inclusive environment for all employees.
-We actively encourage applicants from all protected characteristics and commit to providing any reasonable adjustments required during application and assessment process, and upon joining CHS.
+We actively encourage applicants from all protected characteristics and are committed to providing any reasonable adjustments required during the application and assessment process, and upon joining us.

-For more details, please download the application pack which includes a full job description and a person specification.
+For more details, please download the application pack on our website which includes a full job description and a person specification.

 Please note that CVs are not accepted.